masmeert/wisho/README.md

 # Wisho

-Backend for Wisho, a Japanese lookup dictionary using the `JMdict` dataset, normalizing entries with a dedicated parser package, and serving the results with FastAPI.
+Japanese lookup dictionary using the `JMdict` dataset, normalizing entries with a dedicated parser package, and serving the results with FastAPI.

 ## License